ghafari2019/DNS-Filtering-system/google/Readme_DNS-Layer_Security.md

 - **Step 5**: Create a DNS zone and configure it.
 - **Step 6**: Add DNS records for the VM's external IP.

-## 2. CLOUD-STEP.pdf

-This document provides a step-by-step guide for setting up a DNS server using BIND9 on a Google Cloud VM, including firewall configuration and DNS resolution verification.

-- **Step 1**: Create a free subdomain on No-IP.
-- **Step 2**: Set up a Google Cloud VM named "dns-vm-instance".
-- **Step 3**: Install and configure BIND9 on the VM.
-- **Step 4**: Configure firewall rules on Google Cloud to allow DNS traffic.
-- **Step 5**: Verify DNS functionality using `dig` command.

 ## Combined Steps for Setting Up DNS-Layer Security